Jaden Smith Is Starting A Rock Band With His Sister Willow And New GF Odessa Adlon

 — Jaden Smith (@officialjaden) April 20, 2017

-While initial social media responses to the 45 second rock clip posted by Jaden Smith were mixed, it seems unlikely that the son of Hollywood royalty is going to change his plans anytime soon.
+While initial social media responses to the 45-second rock clip posted by Jaden Smith were mixed, it seems unlikely that the son of Hollywood royalty is going to change his plans anytime soon.
 Jaden has made a name for himself by diversifying his career endeavors.
 From his foray into women’s fashion (Jaden is the first male face of Louis Vuitton’s women’s wear) to his acting career (he starred alongside his famous father in The Pursuit of Happyness and After Earth, not to mention going solo on Netflix’s The Get Down and other projects) to his music career (fans are still waiting for that freshman solo album to drop) to creating his own fashion line to trying to save the earth with his water in a box, JUST Water, the young Mr. Smith is always dipping his toes in seemingly everything he can.

 — Jaden Smith (@officialjaden) April 21, 2017